Stochastic Processes – Winter Term 2018/19

 - Exercise Sheet 02: Filtrations, Stopping Times, and Hitting Times.

-- Exercise Sheet 04: Galmarino’s Test, Gaussian Processes, and Hölder Continuity.
+- Exercise Sheet 04: Invariance of Brownian Motion, Brownian Bridge, the Ornstein-Uhlenbeck Process, and Hölder Continuity.

-- Exercise Sheet 06: Complete Filtrations, Modifications vs. Indistinguishability, Continuity of Fractional Brownian Motion, and Quadratic Variation of Brownian Motion.
+- Exercise Sheet 07: Complete Filtrations, Modifications vs. Indistinguishability, Continuity of Fractional Brownian Motion, and Projection Property of Conditional Expectation.

-- Exercise Sheet 07: Conditional Expectation, Submartingales under Change of Filtration, Martingale Property of the Random Walk, and Counterexamples of Martingales.
+- Exercise Sheet 08: Submartingales under Change of Filtration, Martingale Property of the Random Walk, Counterexamples of Martingales, and Geometric Brownian Motion.

-- Exercise Sheet 09: Brownian Martingales, Local Martingales, the Doob Decomposition, and Optional Stopping via Stochastic Integration.
+- Exercise Sheet 09: Brownian Martingales, Total Variation, the Doob Decomposition, and Optional Stopping via Stochastic Integration.

-- Exercise Sheet 10: Lévy’s Upward-Downward Theorem, Kolmogorov’s 0/1 Law, and the Strong Law of Large Numbers Revisited.
+- Exercise Sheet 10: Lévy’s Downward and Upward Theorems, Kolmogorov’s 0/1 Law, and the Strong Law of Large Numbers.